-Note: The deadlines below allow for some slack in completion of the content areas.
-If you cover the content at the pace indicated above in the recommended schedule, you should be able to complete all assignments well ahead of the deadline, as recommended.
+Note: If you cover the content at the pace indicated above in the recommended schedule, you should be able to complete all assignments well ahead of the deadline, as recommended.
 Thus, the deadlines below should be considered "drop dead", or absolute latest dates.
-All assignments are due by midnight on the due date.

 No extensions will be granted, and no credit will be given for late submissions.